Inferis/Inferis.github.io/content/posts/2015-09-25-xcodeghost-verify-your-xcode.md

 spctl --assess --verbose /Applications/Xcode.app
 ```

-The `spctl` command is a command that manages the security assessment policy subsystem of OSX, which is used to defince the system policy and code signing requirements.
+The `spctl` command is a command that manages the security assessment policy subsystem of OSX, which is used to define the system software policy (what you can install -- think *GateKeeper*) and code signing requirements.

 If you get back a response which includes `accepted` (e.g. `/Applications/Xcode.app: accepted source=Mac App Store` or `/Applications/Xcode.app: accepted source=Apple`) you're in the safe zone and Xcode is not compromised.
 If you get back something else, the chance exists that your Xcode is compromised.
 It doesn't necessarily means that: if you accidentally edited a header file in the .app bundle, the assessment tool also notices this and will report an error.
 However, if you see a mention `CoreServices` passing by in the output of `spctl`, you're probably going to have a problem.
 By the way, the command can take a while so don't worry if it doesn't pony up an answer right away.

 In any case, if you get an error it cannot hurt do download a fresh copy to be safe.
 Verify the downloaded app again, to make sure you updated it correctly.

 ## Jenkins

 Now, you don't want to be doing this manually on a regular basis, especially on a build server.
-At [iCapps](http://icapps.com), we have more than one Xcode on the server in order to support older projects (or until they are upgraded to newer versions of Xcode).
-So what we did was create a small shell script which fires off the `spctl` command which takes an Xcode.app path as an argument we have and have that script run each morning to verify all our versions.
-The script returns with a faulty exit code if the `spctl` output doesn't contain `accepted`, causing that job to fail.
+At [iCapps](http://icapps.com), we have more than one Xcode version on the server in order to support older projects (or until they are upgraded to newer versions of Xcode).
+So what we did was create a small shell script which fires off the `spctl` command.
+That script takes a path to any Xcode.app as an argument.
+So we have that script run each morning to verify all of our Xcode versions.
+The script terminates with a faulty exit code if the `spctl` output doesn't contain `accepted`, causing that job to fail.
 The failed job sends of an email to the development team so we get notified pretty quick in case something would go wrong.

 {% img center http://c.inferis.org/image/1x2M1L2u2O3J/Untitled-1.png %}